• About AMR

 NEWS RELEASE

-Montreal, QC – August 19, 2025
+Montreal, QC – September 2, 2025

-Ex-Nile Frontman Dallas Toler-Wade Revives “Annihilation of the Wicked” on NARCOTIC WASTELAND’s Explosive Fall Tour “Annihilation of The Wasteland”
+Ex-Nile’s Dallas Toler-Wade Shares New Playthrough “Lashed to the Slave Stick” To Kick Off NARCOTIC WASTELAND’s Fall Tour “Annihilation of The Wasteland”

 + New Music Video “Introspective Nightmares”

-Narcotic Wasteland, fronted by ex-Nile guitarist/vocalist Dallas Toler-Wade along with drummer Joseph Howard (Fields of Elysium, Neuromorphic) and bassist Kenji Tsunami (Ontogeny), will be hitting the road for the “Annihilation of Wasteland Tour” (dates listed below).
-On this tour, they will be celebrating the 20-year release of “Annihilation of the Wicked”, in which Dallas will perform two of the songs he wrote for the album: “Lashed to the Slave Stick” and “The Burning Pits of the Duat”, giving Nile fans the unique opportunity to hear these tracks played live by the original voice and composer.
-Narcotic Wasteland will also be performing fan favorites and new material, including such tracks as “Barbarian”, “Sex, Lies and DNA”, “Introspective Nightmares”, “Coastal Killings”, “The Best Times Have Passed”, and more!
+As Narcotic Wasteland will be hitting the road for the “Annihilation of Wasteland Tour” this week (dates listed below).
+Fans familiar with vocalist/guitarist Dallas Toler-Wade and his time in Nile will be pleased to hear that on this tour, he will be performing two of the songs, “Lashed to the Slave Stick” and “The Burning Pits of the Duat”, that he wrote for the album “Annihilation of the Wicked.”, which is celebrating it’s 20th anniversay.
+Fans will get to experience these songs from the original composer himself, making this run one of the most anticipated moments in extreme metal this year along with Narcotic Wasteland fan favorites and new material, including such tracks as “Barbarian”, “Sex, Lies and DNA”, “Introspective Nightmares”, “Coastal Killings”, “The Best Times Have Passed”, and more!

 Narcotic Wasteland is a relentless force in the metal scene, delivering a crushing blend of technical precision, unyielding aggression, and raw energy.
-Fronted by Dallas Toler-Wade—renowned vocalist and guitarist best known for his work with Nile—he brings his signature technical prowess and intense energy to the band.
+Fronted by Dallas Toler-Wade, renowned vocalist and guitarist best known for his work with Nile, he brings his signature technical prowess and intense energy to the band.

 On drums, Joseph Howard unleashes a torrent of precision and power, driving the band’s pummeling rhythms with thunderous intensity.
 His dynamic performance creates the perfect foundation for the band’s heavy and often dark sonic atmosphere.